JonTDean/SatyrnBook/Readme.md

 - [x] Refactor the forms at '/register' and '/login' they look ugly and the styling should be done

-- [ ] I have a lot of reusable code in the form of hooks, I can make several custom hooks and I want to use those in the place of what is currently in use.
+- [ ] I have a lot of reusable code in the form of hooks, I can make several custom hooks and I want to use those in place of what is currently in use.

 ---